leylaKapi/leylaKapi.github.io/source/_posts/2014-02-26-commands-of-github-for-setup.markdown

     git checkout another_branch

- Github command basicly like this.
+ Git command basicly like this.